kvishalrj/PEManager/Readme.md

 ### 4. Configure the database:

-- No need to configure database.
-I have provided the credentilas of my own database for just testing pupose but if you want to use your own database you can.

 - Update the DATABASES setting in settings.py with your PostgreSQL database details.

 ### 5. Run migrations: